 Broken Bones From a Car Accident Are All Too Common

-You may be one of the nearly one million fractures that happen every year according to the Cleveland Clinic.
+According to the Cleveland Clinic, you may be one of the nearly one million fractures that happen every year.
 While the Cleveland Clinic includes osteoporosis and slip and fall injuries in their numbers, many broken bones from a car accident in Burlington are included in their calculation.
 Reach out to a skilled car accident attorney to discuss your options to recover compensation for damages.

 Broken and Fractured Bones Can Happen Anywhere on the Body

 Like we stated earlier, broken bones from a car accident are common in the wrists and ankles.
 While these maybe some of the more common fractures and breaks- you can experience a broken bone anywhere on the body after a car crash.

 Here are other common places to experience breaks and fractures: